Innovation and Enterprise

 The work of Kuhlthau (1991) researching student inquiry through directed research tasks has uncovered an opportunity for teachers to assist students to develop, through targeted intervention, the skills needed to respond to the uncertainty of an ever-changing world.
 The students articulate their experiences at various stages of the process, which enables the teacher to support and guide the next stages of learning.
 This helps students build and develop the traits of resilience, risk-taking and open mindedness.

-Each year, Years 5–11 students are invited to participate in StartUp, a six-week-long intensive co-curricular program, which sees small groups of students learn about the process of being an entrepreneur and the skillset.
+Each year, Years 5–11 students are invited to participate in StartUp, a six-week-long intensive co-curricular program, which sees small groups of students learn about the process of being an entrepreneur.
 Partnering with experts in the entrepreneurial and start-up space, students receive hands-on guidance in the step-by-step development of their idea.
-At the Finale event at the end of the six weeks, five finalists get the chance to pitch their idea to a panel of external judges, who examine the process undertaken by each team.
-Awards are presented to those teams whose ideas have advanced dramatically from the initial idea and have the greatest potential to have success as a business model.
+At the Finale event at the end of the eight weeks, three finalists get the chance to pitch their idea to a panel of external judges, who examine the process undertaken by each team.
+Awards are presented to those teams whose ideas have advanced dramatically from the initial idea and have demonstrated the skills and passion needed to be a successful entrepreneur.

 In 2019, the theme for StartUp is taken from the UN Sustainability Goals: quality education, affordable clean energy, reduction in inequalities, sustainable cities and communities, climate action.
 Students are being encouraged to develop ideas within one of these five categories that will improve the world in which we live.
-The Finale will be on 19 September 2019.
+The Finale will be held on 17 September 2019 in the MC Newth Auditorium.

 One of the major challenges in classrooms today is discovering ways to expand our students’ capacity to learn.
 This means that in addition to mastering a skill, students also need to be ready and willing to apply that skill more broadly to enable a deeper level of understanding.
 David Geary’s (2002) work shows us how we can multiply the mental capacity of groups working together by explicitly teaching and building relevant skills.
 This research supports the use of interdisciplinary tasks that enable our students to become independent and collaborative, critical and innovative, agile and entrepreneurial.
 In the world, solutions to societal challenges and the nature of work are becoming increasingly cross-disciplinary and workplaces are increasingly being organised around teamwork and require excellent interpersonal and communication skills.
 Building and enhancing the MYP ATLs and mirroring this structure is important to prepare all of our students for the future.